Last updated 7th July, 2018

 With no action taken internally against those responsible, Steven Avery began to file a civil lawsuit against Manitowoc County, the sheriff at the time of his arrest and the former district attorney.
 Just weeks after their depositions, on 31st October 2005, Teresa Halbach, a 25-year-old photographer, went missing after she visited Avery at his home to photograph his sister’s car for Auto Trader Magazine.
 Her car was found inside the Avery Salvage Yard prompting repeated searches of Steven Avery’s home and his surrounding property.
 At the bottom of a fire pit outside Steven Avery’s trailer, the burnt remains of a young woman were found, soon identified as Teresa Halbach.

-With a conflict of interest present, the Manitowoc Sheriff’s Department were advised not to be involved with the investigation, instead handing it over to the neighboring Calumet County.
-In a second round of searches the key to Teresa Halbach’s vehicle was found in Steven Avery’s bedroom.
+With a conflict of interest present, the Manitowoc Sheriff’s Department were advised not to be involved with the investigation, instead to hand it over to the neighboring Calumet County.
+In the second round of searches, the key to Teresa Halbach’s vehicle was found in Steven Avery’s bedroom.
 Crucially the key had not been found in previous searches and it was officers of Manitowoc County who did find it, officers who were not supposed to be searching.
 The evidence against Steven Avery began to mount.

-On November 11th 2005, Steven Avery was charged with murder.
-Maintaining his innocence, he claimed Manitowoc County were trying to frame him to avoid the pending civil law suit he had taken out against them.
+On 11 November 2005, Steven Avery was charged with murder.
+Maintaining his innocence, he claimed Manitowoc County were trying to frame him to avoid the pending civil lawsuit he had taken out against them.
 In a bizarre and unexpected twist, Steven Avery’s nephew, 16-year-old Brendan Dassey became involved after being interviewed a number of times by investigating officers.
 In these taped interviews he gave a full and apparent detailed confession that Steven Avery did kill Teresa Halbach and he helped him.

-Brendan Dassey was charged with being a party to first-degree intentional homicide on March 2nd 2006.
-Brendan Dassey was 16 years old at the time of these interviews, with a low IQ and a clear lack of understanding of the consequences to his statements, there is a huge amount of speculation over his confession.
+Brendan Dassey was charged with being a party to first-degree intentional homicide on 2 March 2006.
+Brendan Dassey was 16-years-old at the time of these interviews, with a low IQ and a clear lack of understanding of the consequences to his statements, there is a huge amount of speculation over his confession.
 Taped interviews suggest coercion by the police officers who used leading questions and continued to push Brendan Dassey for the answers they wanted.

 Proof Beyond A Reasonable Doubt